What Is a Mesothelioma Doctor?

 - Radiation oncologists: Radiologists treat mesothelioma with radiation therapy.

-All mesothelioma specialists work with other members of a patient’s medical care team such as nurses to provide the most effective treatments and customized care to each individual.
+All malignant (cancerous) mesothelioma specialists work with other members of a patient’s medical care team such as nurses to provide the best treatments and customized care to each individual.

 Mesothelioma doctors are on the cutting edge of new and groundbreaking treatments as they devote their entire careers to finding a cure for this cancer type.
 They usually treat patients and conduct ongoing scientific research to discover new and better ways to fight mesothelioma.